i05nagai/memorandum/language/english_speaking.md

         * The state is funding projects to restore egrades wetlands
     * lessen worth
         * The dolphin's habitat is beling rapidly degraded
+* degradation
+    * Google's policies of rigorous testing and careful rollout, in addition to our proactive error recovery methods such as graceful degradation, allow us to deliver the reliable service that our users have come to expect
+* rigorous
+    * careful
+        * rigorous testing/checking/methods
+    * severe
 * curious
     * I'm curious
 * battle-tested